jhochwald/macOS_related/My_macOS_Overview.md

 Perfect for create or convert Icons...
 For Websites, Apps and much more!

+#### Keynote

+I use Keynote to create slides.
+I still use it more then PowerPoint...
+But PowerPoint fits perfect in my daily Workflow and the Office 365 services that I use.

+#### Microsoft OneNote

+I replaced all my other Note taking and Todo Applications with OneNote a while ago.
+It fits perfect into my Office 365 workflows and together with Microsoft Teams it became a kilelr app for me.
+It dropped Evernote a while ago and I use Notes (Apple) just on my mobile devices from time to time.
+Don't get me wrong here: It's a great app and due to to iCloud sync it works on all my devices, but OneNote integrates into Office 365 very, very, deeply.

 #### Microsoft Remote Desktop

 I use this a lot to access RDP hosts.

+#### Numbers

+In my case more a legacy app!
+I replaced it with Excel a long time ago.

+#### Pages

+Like Numbers: Legacy and replaced mostly with Word.

 #### Remote Desktop (Apple)